makspll/bevy_mod_scripting/docs/src/ScriptSystems/introduction.md

 ## Inserting Systems

-To insert a system wou will need to use the `system_builder` global function like below:
+To insert a system you will need to use the `system_builder` global function like below:

 ```lua
 local system = system_builder("my_system", script_id)